picoruby/picoruby.github.io/pages/r2p2/terminal-emulator.md

 ---

-## macOS Environment
+## macOS

+Implementing a terminal emulator seems to be no easy task, as it involves dealing with escape sequences, timing issues, and all sorts of edge cases that have become complicated due to historical reasons.
+Unfortunately, we don't know if there are any serial terminal emulators for macOS comparable to Tera Term or GTKTerm (if there are, please let us know).

-Unfortunately, macOS has very few excellent serial terminal emulators.
-Please choose from the following options:
+So far, you can choose from the following options:

 ### Option 1: screen (Simple method)